yohanvalencia/lakekeeper/docs/docs/bootstrap.md

 During bootstrapping, Lakekeeper performs the following actions:

 * Grants the server's `admin` role to the user performing the POST request.
 The user is identified by their token.
 If authentication is disabled, the `Authorization` header is not required, and no `admin` is set, as permissions are disabled in this case.
-* Stores the current [Server ID](./concepts.md#server) to prevent unwanted future changes that would break permissions.
+* Stores the current [Server ID](./concepts.md#server) to prevent unwanted future changes of the Server ID that would break permissions.
 * Accepts terms of use as defined by our [License](../../about/license.md).
+* If `LAKEKEEPER__ENABLE_DEFAULT_PROJECT` is enabled (default), a default project with the NIL Project ID ("00000000-0000-0000-0000-000000000000") is created.

 If the initial user is a technical user (e.g., a Kubernetes Operator) managing the Lakekeeper deployment, the `admin` role might not be sufficient as it limits access to projects until the `admin` grants themselves permission.
 For technical users, the `operator` role grants full access to all APIs and can be obtained by adding `"is-operator": true` to the JSON body of the bootstrap request.